 Meets modern standards

 Designed by educators, St. Jude EPIC Challenge meets Next Generation Science Standards.
-Because of supporters like you, St. Jude will always be here for families in need.

 Flexible and adaptable

 St. Jude EPIC Challenge follows a flexible five-lesson format that can be implemented in the classroom or from home.

 - Schools or organizations: Register and invite classrooms/families to sign up and join your team.